IRS-Public/taxpert/docs/architecture.md

 | Canvas rendering, node shapes, legend, layout | `packages/fact-explorer/src/canvas/` | The FGM schema and `validate()` live in `src/model/fgm.js`.
 Data source logic lives in `src/model/load.js`. |
 | Backend routes and request/response shapes | `services/assistant/src/api/` | Agent loop and prompts in `services/assistant/src/agent/`, fact search and RAG in `services/assistant/src/facts/` and `services/assistant/src/rag/`. |
 | A new application | `form-builder-template/`, then a new sibling directory | Its `fact-explorer.app.json` is the whole of its Fact Explorer registration. |

+## Gotchas

+**Discovery looks exactly one level down.** Fact Explorer and the assistant read an application from `${TAXPERT_APPS_DIR:-./apps}`, mounted read-only at `/apps`, and each application repository has to sit directly inside that directory with its `fact-explorer.app.json` one level down.
+Cloning the example repository and pointing `TAXPERT_APPS_DIR` at it satisfies that, because its two applications are its two subdirectories.
+The Node scripts also follow symlinks placed inside `apps/`, which is handy for the native path.
+A symlink whose target lies outside the mounted directory will dangle inside a container, so prefer `TAXPERT_APPS_DIR` when running the Docker stack.

+**Vendored copies of `packages/ui` are generated and gitignored.** An application without a bundler takes `taxpert` as a dependency and copies `node_modules/taxpert/src` into its own `website-static/vendor/taxpert/` during the build.
+Never hand-edit a `vendor/` directory and never commit one.
+Change `packages/ui/src/`, run `npm test --workspace packages/ui`, then run `make copy-shared-ui` in each application. `make check-shared-ui` fails an application's build if its mirror has drifted.

+**Parser, generator, node template and chrome locale changes belong in form-builder** rather than in an application.
+Republish with `sbt test publishLocal` there, then run `make ci` in more than one application.
+A second application is what catches an accidental assumption about the first.

+**The document index is not built by `make up`.** ChromaDB starts empty.
+The assistant's `make index` populates it from `services/assistant/data/`.
+Retrieval returns nothing until it has run, and `make rebuild` clears it again.

+**Nothing here starts without a profile.** A bare `docker compose up` is a no-op by design, because no service in this repository is an application.